esDotDev/flutter_experiments/gorouter_with_stored_tabs/README.md

 * When changing tabs, the tabs should remember what page they were showing last
 * When pressing a selected tab, it should pop all routes and return to the root tab

-Classically this is achieved by having multiple child `Navigator`s that internally hold their own state by being rendered "Offstage".
+Classically this is achieved by having multiple child `Navigator`s that internally hold their own state by being rendered offstage.

 This takes a different approach:
 * Uses the `PageStorage` API to allow each route to restore state and remember scroll positions etc.